OB-lab/James_et_al._2021-MBE/README.md

 FREQ 1 0 1e-8
 ```

-They should be slightly modified to specified that a DNA sequence, representing a given number (*i.e.* 10,000) of independent loci of a particular length (*i.e.* 100 bp), should be simulated.
+They should be slightly modified to specify that a DNA sequence, representing a given number (*i.e.* 10,000) of independent loci of a particular length (*i.e.* 100 bp), should be simulated.
 After this, those sections of the *parameter* file should look like:

 ```
 //Number of independent loci [chromosome]